Project-Machine-Health-Monitoring/capstoneFlask/README.md

-# capstoneFlask
+# Post-processing Flask Server
 The post-processing server will be made to apply Fast Fourier Transform and TSA algorithms to the raw measurements that the sensor collected and sent to the database.
-This server will be a Flask server and it will running both python and MATLAB scripts to accomplish this.
-Flask is a light weight python library used to create website but in this instance it acts as a bank end processing server for the website that interacts through the database.
+This Flask server will be running both python and MATLAB scripts to accomplish the previously mentioned tasks.
+Flask is a light weight Python library used to create website but in this instance it acts as a back end processing server for the website that interacts through the database.